 Dean underwent 30 operations over two years to repair the damage that had been done.
 Both his legs were amputated below the knee and he had a hip replacement.
 His right hand, three fingers from his left hand, his right ear and parts of his nose were also removed.

-Psychological problem followed as Dean, a former Northern Ireland javelin thrower, struggled to adapt.
+Psychological problems followed as Dean, a former Northern Ireland javelin thrower, struggled to adapt.
 “I was active, I liked to keep fit, I had pride in how I looked, I’d met a girl I really liked and all of a sudden I had to cope with losing my legs, hand and bits of my face,” Dean said.
 “I’d lost my dignity and self-worth.
-Kirsty left her teaching job to care for me.
+My girlfriend at the time left her teaching job to care for me.
 It was a very dark period and felt as though life wasn’t worth living.”

-Clinical negligence lawyers at Irwin Mitchell investigated Dean's care and secured an interim payment which allowed him to buy better prosthetics, an adapted car, rent a bungalow, purchase home gym equipment and obtain rehabilitation therapy.
+Clinical negligence lawyers at Irwin Mitchell investigated Dean's care and secured an interim payment and then settlement of the claim.
+This allowed him to:

-Thanks to his rehabilitation, Dean and his wife Kirsty were able to have IVF treatment and Kirsty is now due to give birth in February 2017.
-Dean is completing a degree in Theology this year and hopes to become a voluntary priest.
+Thanks to his rehabilitation, Dean and his former wife were able to have IVF treatment and went on to have two daughters, the first being born in 2017.
+Dean successfully completed a degree in Theology and hopes to become a voluntary priest.
 He also volunteers at the intensive care unit at LGI and even flew to Cambodia to help landmine victims.
 “I’d never imagined I would have been able to do any of the things I’ve done now.
-I couldn’t have done it without Kirsty.
-Now I’ve got my independence back, I can be the strong one for her."
+Now I’ve got my independence back."

 “I hope that my story will help prevent others suffering the way I have.”

-Dean’s lawyers are still pursuing his sepsis compensation claim.
-We are now trying to secure an award for damages so he can have the accommodation, rehabilitation, prostheses and care he requires to live as independently as possible for the rest of his life.
+Dean’s lawyers secured an award for damages so he can have the accommodation, rehabilitation, prostheses and care he requires to live as independently as possible for the rest of his life.
 Sarah Coles, a Partner at Irwin Mitchell involved with Dean’s case, said:

 “Not diagnosing and treating Dean’s infection that led to sepsis early enough changed his life forever and although nothing can turn back the clock, the award of damages he will receive means he will be able to afford suitable and different prosthetics throughout his life and the on-going rehabilitation he will need."